Now that we've covered the products side of things, we'll dive into "plans".

 - Internal Name: Internal reference name for the plan (not visible to public)

-- Trial Period in days: As part of this plan, you can offer your customers a number of trial days.
+- Trial Period in days: As part of this plan, you can offer your customers a number of trial days after which they will start getting billed.
 This provides you with the ability to fully control the grace period (ie. how long it takes before a user that has not paid loses access) - this can be configured on the plan level so that you can provide different grace periods based on the interval of the plan.
 For example, a yearly plan can have a grace period of 30 days, while a monthly plan can have a grace period of 7 days.)

 - Shipments per interval: Based on the billing interval selected above, you will have X amount of shipments that will be shipped to your customers during that interval.